Hallstatt

 Hallstatt is known for its production of salt, dating back to prehistoric times, and gave its name to the Hallstatt culture, the archaeological culture linked to Proto-Celtic and early Celtic people of the Early Iron Age in Europe, c.
 800–450 BC.

 Hallstatt is at the core of the Hallstatt-Dachstein/Salzkammergut Cultural Landscape declared as one of the World Heritage Sites in Austria by UNESCO in 1997.
 It is an area of overtourism.

 History

-Finds at Hallstatt extend from about 1200 BC until around 500 BC, and are divided by archaeologists into four phases:

-Iron Age
+During the Bronze Age salt production became day-to-day commercial activity in Hallstatt.
+Salt was produced in large quantities in evidently highly organized arrangements.
+Specialist workers supported the salt mining operations.
+The wealth that was generated is on display in the prehistoric cemeteries in Hallstatt.